zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_VM_COTSUE.md

 ### 5.1 AMF Configuration

 - Install and configure MYSQL database in the 5G-CCP Virtual Machine with the [database file](https://gitlab.eurecom.fr/oai/cn5g/oai-cn5g-amf/-/blob/bupt_amf/etc/openxg.sql)

-- Configuration file used in setup can be find in the below link, it might differ with the one which is present in the current **develop branch**.
-For this case refer to the further points to understand the exact configuration changes which are important.
+- The configuration file used in setup can be found in the link below, it might differ from the one which is present in the current **develop branch**.
+For this case refer to the next points to understand the exact configuration changes which are important.

 | File Name |                 Repository |                                                     Location |
 | --------- | -------------------------: | -----------------------------------------------------------: |